szstonelee/gointernal/scheduler.md

 e.g. 1

+Assuming the machine have 4 cpu core and we set GOMAXPROCS = 3.

 We create 3 Go routines, and Go runtime may create 3 user-code threads for the tasks.
 After each Go routine finish in each thread.
 The threads will be reclaimed or return to a thread pool to rest.

 e.g. 2

-We create 8 Go routines, and GOMAXPROCS = 4.
+Assuming the machine have 4 cpu core , and we create 8 Go routines, and GOMAXPROCS = 4.

 Go runtime may create four user-code threads, each thread run each core with a task queue of length 2.

 e.g. 3

+Assuming the machine have 4 cpu cores and we set GOMAXPROCS = 5.

+There are four LRQs for the cores.

+If Go runtime create 5 user-code threads, each thread has a chance to run in one/another core for the corresponded LRQ.

+e.g. 4

-In the above example, one Go routine call read() from disk.
+Supposed from example 2, one Go routine call read() from disk.
 Go runtime will move out the thread with the Goroutine which calls read().

 There could be two strategies for scheduling.